avinetworks/docs/ansible/controller/baremetal/compressed_image.rst

 5. Execute the playbook.

   .. note::
-    - If you are not using an ssh-key you will also need to specify ``--ask-pass`` to ansible.
+    - If you are not using an SSH key you will also need to specify ``--ask-pass`` to ansible.
     - If your current user is different you will need to specify ``-u <username>`` to ansible.

   .. code:: bash